maziac/DeZog/documentation/ReverseEngineeringUsage.md

 The rest of the disassembly will also use the new labels.
 7. Goto 3

+Notes:
-Note: The re-load of the list file takes place while the debug session is still active.
+- The re-load of the list file takes place while the debug session is still active.
 I.e. you can simply continue with the debugging.
+- Instead of reloading manually it is alos possible to add ```"reloadOnSave": true```to "revEng".
+In this case the labels will be reloaded automatically on each save of "pacman.list".

 # Disassembly